 Also known as “smart content”, dynamic content is simply content on your website that is tailored to individual visitors’ specific needs.

 A first-time visitor to your website will have different needs than a returning visitor.
-The first time someone visits, it’s reasonable to assume that they will simply be in the investigative stage of the buyer’s journey, and have arrived to find out the basics of who you are, what your company does, and whether or not you will be able to provide the solution they are looking for.
+The first time someone visits, it's reasonable to assume that they will simply be in the investigative stage of the buyer's journey and have arrived to find out the basics of who you are, what your company does, and whether or not you will be able to provide the solution they are looking for.
+Content personalization, target audience, and the entire customer journey play pivotal roles in meeting these distinct visitor needs.

 If they come back, however, then it’s likely that they are in the consideration stage of the journey – they liked what they saw during their initial visit, and have come back for more.